 There are a number of Compiler directives that provide compatibility with ACUCOBOL-GT.
-Use the DIALECT "ACU" directive to set all of these directives at once.
+Use the DIALECT" ACU" directive to set all of these directives at once.

 By setting DIALECT "ACU" you enable certain reserved words, data type storage behavior, and more.
-See ACU DIALECT setting for full details of the directives that are set.
+See ACU DIALECT setting in your Enterprise Developer documentation for full details of the directives that are set.